 Managers monitored how well the service followed the Mental Capacity Act and made changes to practice when necessary.
-We reviewed a site-specific qualitative and the Mental Capacity Act and made changes to practice when necessary.

-between 9 December 2021 and 7 March 2022.
+We reviewed a site-specific qualitative audit of ward staff's reasons for undertaking capacity assessments between 9 December 2021 and 7 March 2022.
 Key findings were the MCA/DoLS and vulnerabilities teams had developed and implemented an electronic two-stage capacity assessment tool.
 Learning points and an action plan were made from the audit.
 They planned a continued approach to MCA audits to ensure changes and training were useful and could be embedded.